Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 Which sunscreen is best for humid weather?

 Lightweight gel sunscreen is usually best for humid weather because it feels more breathable and less greasy.
-Aloe Vera Gel Sunscreen SPF 50 is a good match for oily skin in humidity.
+Aloe Vera Gel Sunscreen SPF 50 is a transparent gel with no white cast — a good match for oily skin in humidity.

 Do I need sunscreen indoors in Pakistan?